jdussouillez/ShaDaPP/README.md

 ./auto.sh b

 # Run ShaDaPP
-./auto.sh r
+./auto.sh r [ARGS]
 ```
-Note: Use the script "auto.sh" option "help" for more information
+Note: Use the script's option "--help" for more information.